ElwinCabrera/Standard-Template-Library-Containers-CPP/ds-algos/data-structures/arrays-strings/README.md

 ## Arrays

 Arrays are one of the most basic and simplest data structure in computer science.
 An array stores a fixed size collection of elements of the same data type.
 In memory arrays are usually continuos so that each element can easily be identified by an array index.
+Also note that there does exist multidimensional arrays but the array types discussed here are linear of single dimension.

 ## Strings